oscar-broman/samp-weapon-config/README.md

 ```pawn
 public OnPlayerDamage(&playerid, &Float:amount, &issuerid, &WEAPON:weapon, &bodypart)
 ```
-Called when damage is about to be inflicted on a player Most arguments can be modified (e.g. the damage could be adjusted)
+Called when damage is about to be inflicted on a player, not called for NPCs Most arguments can be modified (e.g. the damage could be adjusted)
 * `playerid` - The player who is about to get damaged
 * `amount` - The amount of damage about to get inflicted (0.0 means all HP)